wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

    - One BFF per type of client.
       - For example, Android and iOS will have different BFFs.
    - One BFF per type of user interface.
-      - For example, Android and iOS will have the same mobile BFF.
+      - For example, Android and iOS will have the single mobile BFF.

 ## Pros & Cons
 ### Pros